My Own Healing Journey

 Back then, therapy was all about self-esteem, self-empowerment, self-care, self-regulation, self-discipline, self-soothing, self self self self self.
 There didn’t seem to be any therapy for a person who was so sick of themselves that they wanted to annihilate that self and start over.

 Then, one day, despite my own misery and the misery I caused many others, despite quite a few close calls and run-ins with death, I made it to young adulthood, and I had an experience wherein I felt that I had met God.
-What I felt at that time was that I essentially found in Him a promise of a new self, which was exactly what I felt I needed.
-I didn’t need to improve upon the old, because popular psychology seemed to deny or overlook the fact that the old self was where the problems all originated – I needed a new one.
+What I felt at that time was that I found in Him a promise of a new self, which was exactly what I felt I needed at the time.
+I didn’t feel the need to improve upon the old, because popular psychology seemed to deny or overlook the fact that the old self was where the problems all originated – I needed a new one.
 This part of the Christian religion, I embraced wholeheartedly.
 I’ve been on a healing journey ever since.
 Interestingly, for most of my adult life I would have centered that healing journey around God and Jesus.
 But the last few years, my theology and spirituality has been undergoing massive changes.
 So I’m not 100% comfortable defining things the way I used to anymore.

 The real story is very much more complicated than the whole journey metaphor, but since I don’t have time to write (and you don’t have time to read) a book about myself right this moment, that will have to do.
 The thing is, I had never really suspected Satanic Ritual Abuse (SRA) in my history.
 I also never realized I had Dissociative Identity Disorder (D.I.D.) either, because many systems are very invested in hiding it until a time comes when they don’t feel like they have to, anymore.
 Only in adulthood did I begin to discover those things.
 I knew when I did, that the “help” I’d been subjected to as a child and young adult was not the kind of help I wanted to pursue any further.